 Freedom from Financial Liabilities

 Most people acquire various debts throughout their lifetime.
-In most cases, debtors don’t carry their debts with their death.
-Under Colorado Law, cosigners are legally responsible for the debt left behind by the deceased.
-The death benefit from the life insurance policy can cover the financial liabilities left behind by the policyholder.
+Also, in most cases, debtors don’t carry their debts with their death.
+As a matter of fact, under Colorado Law, cosigners are legally responsible for the debt left behind by the deceased.
+In addition, the death benefit from the life insurance policy can cover the financial liabilities left behind by the policyholder.

 Most common debts people accumulate: